Cecilia-Carmignoto/MicroC_pipeline/Singularity/README.md

 ## MicroC analysis

-The script needs the indexed reference genome
+This script needs the 'genome' file, index file and reference fasta file.

 ```bash
 sbatch --chdir $SRC $RUN/04_from_fastq_to_valid_pairs_and_mcool.sh
 ```